Visit the Titanic: This is how much the dive costs

 Why is the Titanic so famous?

-Even though its April 15, 1912, sinking is far from the only maritime disaster (the RMS Lusitania is another high-profile sinking), the RMS Titanic has remained wildly famous for over a century.
+Even though the April 15, 1912, sinking is far from the only maritime disaster (the RMS Lusitania is another high-profile sinking), the RMS Titanic has remained wildly famous for over a century.

 By the time it set out for its maiden voyage, the Titanic was already very famous.
 In addition to being the world’s largest ocean liner of the time (hence its name), the ship was also billed as being “unsinkable.”